This series includes the following courses:

 - Increased understanding of how good policy is made and how to extend your policy design capability

 Who should attend the Series?

-This course is designed for public servants in the APS4-EL1 range who have limited policy experience or who are aspiring to work in policy.
+This course Series is designed for public servants in the APS4-EL1 range who have limited policy experience or who are aspiring to work in policy.
 It is suitable for graduates who have recently joined the public service.
 It is also good for people who want a more strategic approach to implementation and to link policy and implementation more closely.

-While the course is at the introductory level, it is also suitable for participants in higher APS classifications who are looking for a ‘refresh’ or have principally worked in implementing programs.
+While the course Series is at the introductory level, it is also suitable for participants in higher APS classifications who are looking for a ‘refresh’ or have principally worked in implementing programs.

 Participants from the ‘third sector’, such as non government and private sector organisations, who are looking to expand their understanding of government and policy processes also regularly attend and have found this course very useful.